 Expression of the sra-6::gfp reporter in PVQ was high in embryos and newly hatched L1 larvae yet the GFP signal was greatly reduced within 2-3 hours and was typically not detectable after 5-6 hours.
 Expression in ASI and ASH was not altered and other axon outgrowth mutations did not affect sra-6::gfp expression in PVQ, indicating that axon outgrowth defects per se did not alter sra-6::gfp expression.

 These observations suggest that these six genes act in a process that maintains sra-6 expression or the differentiated state of PVQ.
 I plan to examine the expression of other genes that are expressed in PVQ to determine whether they are also affected by mutations in these six axon guidance genes.
 I will also express the gene unc-119 specifically in PVQ to determine whether the sra-6 expression phenotype is cell autonomous and when unc-119 activity is needed.
 These experiments will address how these six genes function in maintaining sra-6 expression in PVQ.

-Graduated With Baccalaureate Degree: Spring 2010
+Earned Baccalaureate Degree: Spring 2010